-With over 18,000 acres and 100 miles of trails, Gunpowder can certainly use your volunteer assistance.
-If you see anything in the following list, either call the contact number listed, Gunpowder Falls State Park Headquarters, 410-592-2897, or email our Volunteer Coordinator, Richard Bauer, at firstname.lastname@example.org
+With over 18,000 acres and 120 miles of trails, Gunpowder can certainly use your volunteer assistance.
+If you are interested in any of the opportunities listed below, please contact number Gunpowder Falls State Park Headquarters, 410-592-2897, or email our Volunteer Coordinator, Richard Bauer, at firstname.lastname@example.org

 Individuals and groups (schools, clubs, etc.) are encouraged to participate.

-Dundee Creek Marina is part of Gunpowder Falls State Park in the Hammerman area.
-We welcome volunteers who are interested in working with the USCG Auxiliary, to provide Vessel Safety Checks and offer boating safety tips to our boaters.
-Contact Ranger Gardner for details.
+Dundee Creek Marina is part of Gunpowder Falls State Park, adjacent to the Hammerman area.
+We welcome volunteers who are interested in working with the USCG Auxiliary to provide Vessel Safety Checks and offer boating safety tips.
+For more information, contact Park Headquarters at 410-592-2897.

 Gunpowder Falls State Park has several volunteers groups whose primary interest is maintaining the gardens throughout the Park.
-If this is something you would like to do, contact Jen Cashell at 410-329-6809.
+If this is something you would like to do, contact Jen Cashell at email@example.com.

 Graham Equestrian Center